mrjohannchang/linkit-smart-7688-wifi-multi-role/README.md

 5. Execute the following commands:

     a.
-Replace `<SSID>` with the Wi-Fi router's name which you want to connect to.
+Replace `<SSID>` with the SSID on the Wi-Fi router you want to connect to.

     ```
     uci set wireless.sta.ssid="<SSID>"
     ```

     b.
-Replace `<KEY>` with the password of the above Wi-Fi router's password.
+Replace `<KEY>` with the corresponding password of the above SSID.

     ```
     uci set wireless.sta.key="<KEY>"